xoolive/pyclass/pages/dependencies.md

 - directories set in the `PYTHONPATH` environment variables come next
   (between `''` and `'/usr/lib/python38.zip'` in the current example);
 - in the system folders mentioned above;
-- a private `/home` folder with no required administrator rights, but **it may not appear on your side**.
+- a private home folder with no required administrator rights, but **it may not appear on your side**.

 <div class="alert alert-warning">
 <b>Warning</b> &nbsp;&nbsp; When external dynamic libraries (mostly written in C or C++) need to be loaded, other folders are watched, depending on your operating systems.
 The <code>LD_LIBRARY_PATH</code> variable lets you extend the list of folders to check.